 - The majority of the remaining claims transitioning into the not at-fault non-threshold injury category come from the not at-fault unknown severity claim type.
-This is expected, as it typically takes up to approximately three months for the threshold injury assessment to be completed after these claims have been reported - On average around 200 claims per quarter transition out of the not at-fault non-threshold injury category into alternative categories, as claims assumed to be not at-fault are later determined as at-fault - The number of claims transitioning into non-threshold have reduced for reporting quarters 2021Q4 and 2022Q1, primarily driven by the reduced number of new claims, and reduced transitions from 'unknown' and 'threshold' - In 2022Q2 to 2023Q1, we see an increase in new claims and transitions from 'unknown' and 'threshold' claims into non-threshold claims, which signals a return towards pre-COVID-19 levels - Compared to the previous reporting quarter 2022Q4, reporting quarter 2023Q1 has a similar level of claims transitioning in, new claims reported and claims transitioning out of the at-fault model.
+This is expected, as it typically takes up to approximately three months for the threshold injury assessment to be completed after these claims have been reported - On average around 200 claims per quarter transition out of the not at-fault non-threshold injury category into alternative categories, as claims assumed to be not at-fault are later determined as at-fault - The number of claims transitioning into non-threshold have reduced for reporting quarters 2021Q4 and 2022Q1, primarily driven by the reduced number of new claims, and reduced transitions from 'unknown' and 'threshold' - In 2022Q2 to 2023Q1, we see an increase in new claims and transitions from 'unknown' and 'threshold' claims into non-threshold claims, which signals a return towards pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q2 has a lower number of new claims reported, and slightly higher level of claims transitioning in and out of the not at-fault non-threshold model.